 Residents driving along scenic Highland Road will notice the various housing styles that dot the wooded landscape.
 Homes in Highland MD are designed in a wide variety of ways.
 A focal point of many of these homes is their charming chimneys.
 Fireplaces and chimneys add to the quaint feel of Highland, but they also account for thousands of house fires each year.
 To reduce chimney fire hazards, you should have your chimney cleaned and inspected at least once a year by a professional chimney sweep.
 At All Pro Chimney, our CSIA-certified chimney sweeps include a Level I Inspection with all chimney cleanings.
-We have a professional team that has been providing chiminey sweeps in Highland, MD for many years.
+We have a professional team that has been providing chimney sweeps in Highland, MD for many years.
 All Pro Chimney is the right choice for chimney sweeps.

 Why choose All Pro Chimney

 All Pro Chimney is committed to providing quality services and products at competitive prices.
 As proud members of the National Chimney Sweep Guild, we are dedicated to keeping your family and home safe by reducing chimney fire hazards.
 We are well-versed in chimney codes and standards and stay up-to-date through ongoing education and examinations.
-Our highly trained and skilled chimney sweeps maintain Certified Chimney Sweep credentials provided by the Chimney Safety Institute of America (CSIA).
+Our highly trained and experienced chimney sweeps technicians maintain Certified Chimney Sweep credentials provided by the Chimney Safety Institute of America (CSIA).

 How often should you have your chimney cleaned?